 Remember: You can pay to get to the Marina Bay Sands Hotel Skypark without staying there.
 You don’t need to stay there to experience and photograph the pool!

 1. Raffles Singapore

 The year was 1887 when the doors to the Raffles Singapore first opened.
-Since then, this luxury five-star hotel in Singapore has become an icon that epitomises the romance of the Far East – an intoxicating blend of luxury, history and colonial design.
+Since then, this luxury five-star hotel in Singapore has become an icon that epitomizes the romance of the Far East – an intoxicating blend of luxury, history, and colonial design.